-Here are some fun facts about the meteor crater as I found out visiting this place:
+Here are some fun facts to learn about the meteor crater as I found out visiting this place:

 - The speed of the impact of the meteorite is debatable but according to the short documentary movie I watched, it flew at about 26,000 miles fast (imagine if you were flying from Los Angeles, Cali to New York City in just 5 minutes).